 4. Cozy sweaters.
 Practically every day Baby E was in an infant sweater from one of our favorite brands.

 5. Hooded sweatshirts or a fleece jacket.
 You’ll also want to have something with a hood on it for added warmth, like these hooded sweatshirts.
-If E wasn’t in a sweater, she was definitely wearing one of these.
+If E wasn’t in a sweater, she was definitely wearing a hooded sweatshirt.
+(Note: The fleece jackets are really easy to use in the car seat, where it’s unsafe to use a puffy winter coat.)

 6. One-piece bunting.
 For the coldest days, you’ll need a one-piece bunting.
 They are really cute – and warm!